captionthatstkrs-create/captionthat-privacy/README.md

 Effective Date: September 12, 2025

 Caption That! (“we”, “our”, or “us”) values your privacy.
-This Privacy Policy explains how our iOS app (“the App”) handles your information.
+This Privacy Policy explains how our mobile applications (‘the App’) handle your information on both iOS and Android platforms.

 ## Information We Collect
 - We do not collect, store, or share any personal information.